-The Big Picture: Careers in Energy and Clean Tech
+The Big Picture: Careers in Sustainable Energy and Green Tech

 With energy consumption and natural resource use rising steadily, changemakers in energy and clean technology tackle the impact on our natural world by improving efficiency, developing renewable energy sources, and reducing waste and emissions.
 With innovations and new technologies prompting significant progress in this field, leaders with engineering, business, finance, and policy backgrounds are playing important roles.